macwinlin-studio/bilibili-query-information/README.md

 * Add error text prompt to prevent program error.
 ### V2.0 Notice
 * The user can change the icon by himself.
-* Additional information will added.
+* Additional information will added:
     * Name
     * Sex
     * Sign